amorales187/DH150/Assignments/A04/README.md

 **Where would the users do that activity (e.g., context of use)?**

-The app can be used anywhere they choose.
+The app can be used anywhere the person chooses.
 A user should take a photo, remember the location, and acquire additional details of the issue to make the report, so it would be helpful to use the app near the problem area upon encountering it.

 **What would the users do to complete that activity (e.g., goal, operation, method, action)?**
 * To submit a report, a user should take a photo or have a photo on their device, know the approximate location, and record required details depending on the issue type.